 Fun for Kids

 The Kids Corp of Discovery is an immersive half or full-day program specifically tailored for the Little Discoverers (ages 3-5) and the Adventure Club (ages 6-12).
-Again, the Paws Up staff were amazing.
+Again, the Paws Up staff were amazing during our entire trip.
 Our two wild ones were worn out after nature lessons, trying out rustic skills around the ranch, and doing fun crafts like pumpkin carving.
 They ate in a resort restaurant and the ice cream was a big hit.
 Nanny and babysitting services are also available after hours.

 We do like to have the girls with us as much as possible, but they were just a little too young to fully experience the resort during the season we went.
-If I could do it again, I would book our trip for August or September when more activities are available for younger kids.
+If I could do it again, I would travel to Montana in August or September when more activities are available for younger kids.
 Now that both are six and older, they can join in all the fun.
 Cooper family fly fishing, here we come!

-Here are a few of the outfits we packed for our trip!
+Here are a few of the outfits we packed for our trip to Montana!

 Shop our ski gear here